Sissoko blames Neymar-Cavani penalty row on media circus

 Head coach Unai Emery says he has spoken to them about the issue amid reports Cavani was offered a €1m bonus by the club hierarchy to hand over responsibilities from the spot, after he missed the contentious spot-kick against OL.

-But Sissoko, who won the league with PSG in 2012-13 during a two-year spell, does not believe the players are that concerned.
+But Sissoko, who also played with Liverpool and Juventus, does not believe the players are that concerned.

 "It's just the journalists that make this happen," he told Omnisport.
 "But in the end, two big players, the problem of penalties is not important to them."